KKGQ

-KKGQ (92.3 FM) is a commercial radio station licensed to Newton, Kansas, and serving the Wichita metropolitan area.
-It is owned by Union Broadcasting, and it airs a sports radio format, branded as "ESPN Wichita 92.3."
+KKGQ (92.3 FM) is a commercial radio station licensed to Newton, Kansas, United States, and serving the Wichita metropolitan area.
+Owned by Union Broadcasting, it airs a sports radio format as the market affiliate for ESPN Radio, branded as "ESPN Wichita 92.3".
 The studios are on McLean Boulevard, next to Equity Bank Park in Wichita.
-Some shows are simulcast from co-owned WHB in Kansas City, while some hours feature programming from ESPN Radio.

-KKGQ has an effective radiated power (ERP) of 100,000 watts.
-The transmitter is along Cow Palace Road on the south side of Newton.
+KKGQ is a member of the Jayhawk Radio Network and regularly broadcasts the Kansas Jayhawks football and men's basketball games.
+KKGQ's transmitter is sited along Cow Palace Road on the south side of Newton.

 History

-Easy listening
+Easy listening years

-The station signed on the air in at 92.1 MHz.
-The original call sign was KJRG-FM.
-It was a sister station to Newton-licensed KJRG, with both stations owned by George Basil Anderson.

-KJRG-FM relocated to its current frequency in 1963.
+What is now KKGQ started as KJRG-FM in 1959.
+It was a sister station to Newton, Kansas-licensed KJRG and had its studios there; both stations were owned by George Basil Anderson.
+After spending its first four years at 92.1 FM, KJRG-FM relocated to 92.3 FM in 1963.
 For four decades, the station aired a beautiful music/easy listening format.
 In 1976, KJRG-FM changed its call sign to KOEZ.
 The station was consistently in the top 10 of the Wichita market's radio ratings from the early 1980s through the 1990s.

 KMXW/KFTI-FM

-After being purchased by Journal Broadcast Group in December 1999 and focused its audience to Wichita (as well as moving studios there), on January 15, 2000, they flipped to an adult contemporary format as "Mix 92.3".
-The format would later evolve to adult top 40.
+After being purchased by Journal Broadcast Group in December 1999 and focused its audience to Wichita (as well as moving studios there), on January 15, 2000, they flipped to an adult contemporary format as "Mix 92.3" and would later evolve to adult top 40.
 The station would change its call sign to KMXW on October 27, 2000.
 The ratings quickly dropped.

-The station was the first Wichita affiliate of the Dallas-based morning show Kidd Kraddick in the Morning (which moved to KFBZ in December 2005).
+The station was the Wichita affiliate of the Dallas-based morning show Kidd Kraddick in the Morning (which moved to KFBZ in December 2005).
 In the fall of 2002, the station flipped to "92.3 the Zone" with an automated modern AC/modern rock format.
 One year later, the station would revert to hot AC as "The New 92.3".
 On September 10, 2004, KMXW flipped to a gold-based rhythmic adult contemporary format as "Magic 92.3".
 None of these attempts garnered any ratings success.
 On January 16, 2007, KMXW flipped to classic country as "Classic Country 92.3".
 The call sign was changed to KFTI-FM.
 Almost instantly, the station jumped back into the top 10 in the ratings.